logosity/atari-intro-osom/README.md

 The slides are available on [speakerdeck](https://speakerdeck.com/logosity/atari-vcs-programming-a-very-brief-introduction)

 # Demo
-The demo itselfs is a simple example of creating asymmetric playfields.
+The demo itself is a simple example of creating asymmetric playfields.
 The intent is to show the precise timing needed for atari scanline kernels (for fun change the SLEEP 6 on line 53 of demo.asm to SLEEP 7 and reload the binary)

 # Compiling and installing